withziang/withziang/README.md

 - **ICPC NENA** — 5th in Quebec, 21st in region (2025)
 - **Canadian Open Math Challenge** — QC Bronze & Silver (2019, 2021)

+## Disclaimer
+There are vibe coded project and there are hand coded project.
+I do vibe code but all the public shown repo are all hand coded :)